mathbalduino/go-codegen/docs/intro.md

 that you can use to parse and generate `go` code.
 It's part of my personal stack, and I use it to ease code generation inside another libraries.

-This library is something like a compilation of the functions, abstractions, etc. All the code that I usually need when generating code is present here.
+This library is something like a compilation of the functions, abstractions, etc, all the code that I usually need when generating code.
 Feel free to contribute, if you want to.

 :::info
 I don't want to use this library to handle the _content_ of the generated files, just to provide